High-spin measurements in an arbitrary two-qudit state: The CHSH expectation under spin- measurements

-Since all spin-$s$ observables in (\ref{7}) have eigenvalues in $ [-s,s]$, in (\ref{0_33}), the maximal absolute value of the CHSH expectation in an LHV case should be replaced by $ 2s^{2}$.
-This, Theorem 1, and relation (\ref{00}) imply.
+Since all spin-$s$ observables in relation (\ref{7}) have eigenvalues in $[-s,s]$, in the inequality (\ref{0_33}) the maximal absolute value of the CHSH expectation in an LHV case should be replaced by $ 2s^{2}$.
+This, Theorem \ref{Theorem1} and Eq.(\ref{21}) imply.